FabianWildgrube/NodeMCU-Wifi-Power-Socket/README.md

 ESP8266WebServer server(80);
 ```

 Now lets create the heart of this script - a function that switches the relay.
 Since this particular relay switches from NC to NO on low (0V/Ground) we set the relay pin to 0 if the relay is off to turn it on and vice versa.
-(If you are not familiar with how a realy works [this video helped me a great deal](https://www.youtube.com/watch?v=b6ZagKRnRdM))
 Finally we update the status LED so it is always consistent with the relay's state.

 ```C